anbox-cloud/discourse-docs/howto/aar/configure.md

 Use [Juju relations](https://jaas.ai/docs/relations) to register an instance with the AAR.

-To register an instance as client, use the following command:
+To register an instance as a client, use the following command:

     juju add-relation aar:client ams:registry-client

-To register an instance as publisher, use the following command:
+To register an instance as a publisher, use the following command:

     juju add-relation aar:publisher ams:registry-publisher